 - Ohlone, Ramaytush, Chochenyo, and Muwekma (San Francisco Bay Area)

 - Duwamish (Seattle)

 - Massachusett and Pawtucket (Boston)

 Click here to apply.
 Please include any personal or professional experience that you feel will be relevant for the Instructor Position.

-Applications will continue to be received on a rolling basis.
+Priority will be given to applications received by Friday, January 7.
+Additional applications will continue to be received on a rolling basis.